 The funding streams are varied and range from £300 to millions of pounds.
 Full details of the funding available and extra advice on making an application can be found on their website

-Grants of £300 to £2,500 have been awarded to groups that fulfil their eligibility criteria.
+Grants vary from £300 to £2,500 to groups that fulfil their eligibility criteria.